sodadata/docs/soda/integrate-dbt.md

 ## Ingest results from dbt Cloud into Soda Cloud

-Every run that is part of a [Job on dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-quickstart#create-a-new-job) generates metadata about your dbt project as well as the results from the run.
+Every run that is part of a <a href="https://docs.getdbt.com/docs/dbt-cloud/cloud-quickstart#create-a-new-job" target="_blank">Job on dbt Cloud</a> generates metadata about your dbt project as well as the results from the run.
 Use Soda Library to get this data directly from the dbt Cloud API.

 1. If you have not already done so, install the `soda-dbt` sub-package in the Python environment that also runs you Soda Library package by running the following command.
 ```